MyCryptoHQ/support.mycrypto.com/src/content/security-backup-wallet/restoring-access-to-your-accounts-if-lose-device-with-2fa.md

 {
 "title"       : "How to restore access to your accounts if you lose/destroy your device w/ Google Authenticator (2FA)", "sort"        : "65",
-"category"    : "Best Of",
-"description" : "Best Of",
-"date_published" : "2017-07-05T08:00:00+08:00",
+"category"    : "Security Backup Your Wallet", "description" : "Security Backup Your Wallet", "date_published" : "2017-07-05T08:00:00+08:00",
 "date_modified"  : "2017-09-26T08:00:00+08:00"
 }